cockroachdb/docs/v20.1/upgrade-cockroach-version.md

     > RESET CLUSTER SETTING cluster.preserve_downgrade_option;
     ~~~

-3. Update your application or tooling to re-enable schema changes that were disallowed during the upgrade process.
+3. Update your application or tooling to re-enable schema changes that were disallowed during the upgrade process. **Note that this applies only to upgrades from 19.2 to 20.1.
+It does not apply to other upgrades.**

 ## Troubleshooting